 - Name of the product;

 - Country of origin;

 - Name and address of the importer;

 - Ingredients, other than additives, in descending order of weight percentage;

-- Food additives in descending order of weight on a separate line from other ingredients;

-- The net weight in metric units only.
-A system of average net weight tolerances of packages or certain commodities is set by the Measuring Law;

-- Best-before date;

-- Storage instructions;

-- Labeling of certain biotechnology ingredients where the genetically modified content of the labeled ingredient exceeds 5 percent.
+- Food additives in descending order of weight on a separate line from other ingredients; - The net weight in metric units only.
+A system of average net weight tolerances of packages or certain commodities is set by the Measuring Law; - Best-before date; - Storage instructions; - Labeling of certain genetically engineered (GE) ingredients as "GE" or "GE nonsegregated "where the genetically modified content of the labeled ingredient is not identity preserved.